-Whether you’re reaching an amicable agreement with your ex, or going to court with lawyers, here are five other dos and don’ts:
+Whether you’re reaching an amicable agreement with your ex, or going to court with lawyers, here are five dos and don’ts of shared custody:

-Some parents may feel it’s respectful to ask their child who he/she wants to live with, or stay with this weekend.
+Some parents may feel it’s respectful to ask their child who they want to live with or stay with this weekend.
 Unfortunately, there’s no right answer a child can give in this situation.
-The child knows that whichever parent he/she does not choose will be hurt, making it an impossible, heartbreaking choice.
+The child knows that whichever parent they don’t choose will be hurt, making it an impossible, heartbreaking choice.

-Never sit a child or teen down and ask him where he/she wants to live.
-It doesn’t matter if your child is four or fourteen, you shouldn’t have them make that choice.
-Most importantly, never ask a third party, like a friend, relative, or therapist, to have this conversation with your child—your kid knows that whatever he/she says will get back to you.
+Never sit a child or teen down and ask them where they want to live.
+It doesn’t matter if your child is four or fourteen.
+You shouldn’t have them make that choice.
+Most importantly, never ask a third party, like a friend, relative, or therapist, to have this conversation with your child—your kid knows that whatever they say will get back to you.

 Things will never be completely equal.
 Some weeks, one parent may see a child more than the other.
-One parent may be able to afford a nicer vacation while the other one gets to see their child on a special occasion.
+One parent may be able to afford a nicer vacation, while the other gets to see their child on a special occasion.

-Unless there’s something that puts the child at risk with one parent, a child does best when he/she gets to spend plenty of time with both parents through all stages of childhood.
+Unless there’s something that puts the child at risk with one parent, a child does best when they get to spend plenty of time with both parents through all stages of childhood.
 The child and parent form a lasting bond, which allows the child to see different parenting styles and feel love from both parents.

-If a bond with one parent is missing, then this can have lasting and damaging emotional impact on the child.
+If a bond with one parent is missing, this can have a lasting and damaging emotional impact on the child.

 You, as a parent, may feel like your heart is breaking every time your child leaves you for the other parent, but know that this is what is best for them.

 Every child is different.
-Some children have extraordinary medical needs, learning impediments or another condition like ADHD or Asperger’s.
-This makes a predictable routine very important.
-These needs trump all other concerns, and if what’s best for your child is to do homework in the same house every afternoon because of his Asperger’s, then that’s more important than splitting time between parents fifty-fifty.
+Some children have extraordinary medical needs, learning impediments, or other conditions like ADHD or Asperger’s.
+Often, these conditions make a predictable routine very important.
+These needs trump all other concerns, and if what’s best for your child is to do homework in the same house every afternoon because of their Asperger’s, then that’s more important than splitting time between parents fifty-fifty.

-Clear, respectful, consistent communication is what has to happen for your children, regardless of how angry you are with your ex.
+Clear, respectful, consistent communication has to happen for your children, regardless of how angry you are with your ex.